snoopdave/vagrant-ubuntu-usergrid/README.md

 The VagrantFile in this directory starts a Virtual Machine (VM) that runs the Usergrid Stack and Portal at [http://10.1.1.161:8080/portal](http://10.1.1.161:8080/portal) on your machine.

+For local development and testing purposes -- not for production.

 It installs and starts Cassandra + ElasticSearch, installs and starts Tomcat, installs and configures Usergrid 2 Stack and Portal to run on Tomcat.

 ## How to launch the VM